Portuguese Timor: Detachment of Portuguese Timor from Portuguese India

 Coffee soon became the territory's primary export, to the point where some sandalwood forest recovered.
 There was a small renaissance in the sandalwood trade in the 1850s, including wood smuggled across the border in order to obtain valuable Dutch currency.
 This collapsed in the 1860s, as new sources elsewhere depressed prices.
 Then Governor Afonso de Castro shifted the focus of exports to coffee.
 Efforts began to regrow sandalwood forests at the same time, a four decade process.
 However, success was hindered by insufficient knowledge of the trees' biology, which require other tree species to obtain nutrients.

 For the Portuguese, their colony of Portuguese Timor remained little more than a neglected trading post until the late nineteenth century.
 Investment in infrastructure, health, and education was minimal.
 Sandalwood remained the main export crop with coffee exports becoming significant in the mid-nineteenth century.
 In places where Portuguese rule was asserted, it tended to be brutal and exploitative.

-José Celestino da Silva became Governor in 1894, and sort to establish "full and effective control" in the colony in line with international norms arising from the Berlin Conference.
+José Celestino da Silva became Governor in 1894 and sought to establish "full and effective control" in the colony in line with international norms arising from the Berlin Conference.
 The autonomy and persistent rebellions of many kingdoms was viewed as an embarrassment, a view influenced by rebellions in Africa and the humiliation of the 1890 British Ultimatum.
 While at first proposing to sell the colony due to its underdevelopment, da Silva quickly shifted towards reforms, and sought complete autonomy from Macau.
 The first military campaign in 1895 headed west to Obulo and Marobo.
 Those rebelling held off this force with the support of their allies, leading to 6,000 reinforcements being sent in April.
 After quashing the revolt in Obulo, the commander marched the troops further without permission from Dili, and his forces were defeated and he was killed.
 This killing increased the desire of Portugal to properly control the territory, and to da Silva began further brutal campaigns alongside local allies.
 Some kingdoms were completely wiped out, with leaders and populations either dead or displaced to Dutch-controlled territory.